-Ad Hoc mode is not working correctly
+Ad hoc mode is not working correctly

-You need to click the Initiate Ad Hoc button before you click Apply.
-Here is how you start an Ad Hoc network:
+You need to click the Initiate Ad Hoc button on the Settings screen before you click Apply.
+Here is how you start an ad hoc network:

 - 1. Fill in the Network Name (SSID).

 - 2. Select the Computer-to-Computer (Ad Hoc) Network Type.

 - 3. Click Initiate Ad Hoc.

-- 4. Accept the default settings or make your changes and click OK
+- 4. Accept the default settings or make your changes and click OK.

 - 5. Click Apply.